omgdanieltam/danieltam.xyz/content/post/ut3g-razer-core/index.md

 Well, the UT3G does fit within the Razer Core X enclosure, so it's not exactly the end of this idea.
 If I switched to a smaller PSU, in the SFX format rather than the ATX format, it would solve that dilemma.
 While it may not have the exact same look with the different hardware within the enclosure, it would still look good from the front and sides, just not the back.
 I figured that since I have a 3D printer, I could print some way to mount the UT3G within the enclosure, and print some way to mount the PSU.

 # Hardware
 I wanted to reuse as much hardware as I could.
-This meant screws and mounts were all re-used from what was on both the UT3G and Razer Core X. I had a spare SFX power supply I wasn't using as well which meant the real price I had to purchase was just a power cable.
+This meant screws and mounts were all re-used from what was on both the UT3G and Razer Core X. I had a spare SFX power supply I wasn't using as well which meant the only piece I had to purchase was a power cable.

 - [ADT-Link UT3G](https://www.aliexpress.us/item/3256806035240326.html?gatewayAdapt=glo2usa4itemAdapt)
 - [Razer Core X](https://www.razer.com/mena-en/gaming-laptops/razer-core-x)